Speakers

 She holds a Master’s degree in law from the Universities of Caen and Bristol and a Master’s degree in European law from the University of Brussels.

-Head of Unit Capital Markets Union, European Commission
+Deputy Head of the Capital Market Union Unit, European Commission

 Anna Ketelsen